 Should there be bats in my neighborhood?

-The New Jersey Agricultural Experiment Station at Rutgers University says that most people have wrong ideas about bats.
-Despite what most people think, bats have normal vision.
-But their eyes have been changed to find prey better and avoid obstacles when there isn’t much light.
+The majority of people hold misconceptions about bats, according to the New Jersey Agricultural Experiment Station at Rutgers University.
+Contrary to popular belief, bats have normal eyesight.
+Yet, to better locate prey and avoid obstacles in low light, their eyes have been altered.
 Many bats that eat nectar have an advantage when they look for flowers at night because they can see UV light.

 Why do these bats keep coming to my house?